go-aah/docs/getting-started.md

 Enter your application import path: github.com/jeevatkm/aah-first-app

 Choose your application type (web or api), default is 'web': web

+Choose your application Auth Scheme (form, basic, or api), default is 'none': form

 Choose your session store (cookie or file), default is 'cookie': file